Shilldon/SENSite/README - Testing.md

 On introduction of main csv further testing was undertaken against random fake and real postcodes.

 ### Mobile first design
-Site tested using Google Developer Tools, resizing viewport to various resolutions (Desktop - 1280x1024, Galaxy S5 360x640, iPad - vertical (768x1024), iPad - horizontal (1024 x 768) to ensure design responded appropriately.
+Site tested using Google Developer Tools, resizing viewport to various resolutions:<br>
+ - Desktop - 1280x1024,
+ - Galaxy S5 360x640,
+ - iPad - vertical 768x1024,
+ - iPad - horizontal 1024x768,
+ - iPhone5 320x568,
+ - iPhone7/6/8 375x667,
+ - iPhoneX 375x812,
+ - Laptop 1366x768
+to ensure design responded appropriately.
 NB data tab chart responsiveness while appearing correctly on tested screen sizes does not respond on changing screen size due to limitation of D3 charting.
+Further due to limitations on smaller screens charts do not display well and desktop/laptop is recommended for viewing.

+### External Feedback
+After publishing to GitHub pages user feedback was requested and acted upon.
+Feedback included:
+- Poor display on Laptop (1366x768)
+- Renaming of tabs for better user understanding
+- Buttons appearing offscreen
+- Incorrect instructions for literacy test
+- Relabelling buttons for better user experience and to avoid confusion